getsentry/sentry-docs/docs/clientdev/attributes.rst

     The name of the transaction (or culprit) which caused this exception.

-    For example, in in a web app, this might be the route name: ``/welcome/``
+    For example, in a web app, this might be the route name: ``/welcome/``

     .. sourcecode:: json